- 700 AI BioTech companies and 100 corporations that develop drugs

 Notable Case in HK: Insilico Medicine AI Platform

 Combining genomics, big data analysis, and deep learning, the company has been using artificial intelligence algorithms to identify novel therapeutic targets and design novel drug candidates.

 Standigm’s optimized workflow AI system can generate multiple First-in-Class compounds within seven months.

 To learn more about Pharma AI Industry development, check our report

 World’s AI for Drug Development Landscape: Focus on Asia

-The primary goal of this reports is to give a complete picture of the industry environment in terms of AI usage in drug discovery, clinical research, and other elements of pharmaceutical research and development with the focus on Asia.
-This overview highlights recent trends and insights in the form of helpful mind maps and infographics It can help the reader comprehend what is going on in the sector and potentially predict what will happen next.
+The primary goal of this report is to give a complete picture of the industry environment in terms of AI usage in drug discovery, clinical research, and other elements of pharmaceutical research and development, with the focus on Asia.
+This overview highlights recent trends and insights in the form of helpful mind maps and infographics.
+It can help the reader understand what is going on in the sector and potentially predict what will happen next.